 7. Trust Can Keep Assets In The Family

 People worry that a child’s spouse could end up taking assets in a divorce.
 Another concern is that a surviving spouse might remarry and assets could end up going to that spouse’s family and not yours.
 In the event of you passing away, you ultimately want to make sure that the family you leave behind are financially secure and can carry on living their lifestyle.
-As well as making sure that your savings go to the right people, you may want to learn how Social Security and death can provide your family with social security survivor benefits.
 Once you have made the decision on this matter, then you can move on to ensuring who gets what.
 Carefully drafted trust provisions address these issues.

 8. Trust Addresses Tax